swiftlang/swift-docc/Sources/DocCDocumentation/DocCDocumentation.docc/customizing-your-documentation-appearance.md

 ### Icons

-It is also possible to use `theme-settings.json` to specify custom icons to use in place of the default ones provided by DocC-Render.
+It is also possible to use `theme-settings.json` to specify custom icons to use in place of the default ones provided by DocC.
 There are a few basic steps to follow in order to override an icon:

 1. Find the identifier that maps to the icon you want to override.
 2. Add this value as an `id` attribute to the new SVG icon.